jjloomis/adobe-indesign-basics/formatting-text.md

 1. In the toolbar, select the Type tool.
 2. Select the text you want to change.
-3. Use the Formatting toolbar to make changes to the look of your text.
+3. Use the Character Formatting or Paragraph Formatting toolbar to make changes to the look of your text.